vlakmaker/XueCodex/progress.md

 - Fixed **streaming duplication bug** on the frontend (chunk handling)
 - Streaming now yields proper readable paragraphs, not individual characters
 - Reached a solid **MVP** milestone: MythosQuest is now testable & playable

+## 🧠 March 30, 2025 — Weekend Math Warrior

+- ✅ Finished all Week 2 videos of the DeepLearning.AI course
+- ✅ Successfully understood computation graphs, forward & backward propagation
+- ✅ Explored vectorization deeply and reviewed multiple examples
+- ✅ Understood broadcasting with confidence and added a Broadcasting KI to the XueCodex
+- ✅ Planned future labs and confirmed understanding of MNIST 0 vs 1 classifier
+- 💬 Reflected on learning style: prefers code to abstract math, enjoys intuition-first learning
+- 🌟 Key insight: I don’t need to master formulas to understand what’s happening
+- 🛏️ Going to sleep happy — I studied math on a weekend and it actually felt empowering

+Next up:
+- Gradient descent visualization lab
+- MNIST binary classification with logistic regression
+- Maybe a fun Codex summary of “math without fear” 🔧

 ---